 In the world of both pro audio and music engineering, Eddie Kramer’s name is one of legend.
-Having been the engineer that captured Jimi Hendrix’s material, as well as some acclaimed releases by Led Zeppelin, The Beatles and The Rolling Stones, he’s been around for a minute, and continues to have a hand in engineering music by today’s artists.
-I had a quick phoner with him not too long ago, and asked some questions about Jimi Hendrix, and how he does his work.
+Having been the engineer that captured Jimi Hendrix’s material, as well as some acclaimed releases by Led Zeppelin, The Beatles and The Rolling Stones, he’s been around for a while, and continues to have a hand in engineering music by today’s artists.
+I had a quick Skype call with him not too long ago, and asked some questions about Jimi Hendrix, and how he does his work.

-Talk to me about the Band Of Gypsys live album.
+– What’s the story behind the “Band Of Gypsys” live album?
 I’ve always wanted to know how that came about.

-You’ve mentioned in past interviews that you recorded Jimi’s vocal whilst he was in the live room.
+– You’ve mentioned in past interviews that you recorded Jimi’s vocal whilst he was in the live room.
 Why did you choose to do that, instead of putting him in the vocal booth?
 Also, how did you handle doing overdubs?

-You’ve also said in past interviews that you can record an entire session using just SM57s.
+– You’ve also said in past interviews that you can record an entire session using just SM57s.
 Can you explain a bit more about that?

 You could use worse mics than that.
 Woodstock was recorded using only SM58s.
-All of Jimi Hnedrix’s initial live recordings were made using SM57s and SM58s, though the occasional condenser mic may have been rarely thrown up.
+All of Jimi Hendrix’s initial live recordings were made using SM57s and SM58s, though the occasional condenser mic may have been rarely thrown up.
 So if you position the mic properly, with the right EQing, anything is possible.

 It really irritates me that people graduate from audio schools, but can’t even do this.
-Learning the basics of how to record with only a few mics is something that should be taught be in all audio schools.
+Learning the basics of how to record with only a few mics is something that should be taught in all audio schools.
 Also, students should be taught how to record to mono, using one mic, or using a few mics and mixing to mono.
 Once you know how to do that, you can do anything.
 It’s not even hard.
 You use common sense and rely on your teacher.

-As someone with a deep history of working with guitar players, can you tell me how you perceive the differences between amps, like Vox, Fender vs Marshall?
+– As someone with a deep history of working with guitar players, can you tell me how you perceive the differences between amps, like Vox, Fender vs Marshall?

-Your collaboration with Waves has resulted in some widely-used plugins: the Kramer Signature Series, as well as the Tapes, Tubes & Transistors Bundle.
+– Your collaboration with Waves has resulted in some widely-used plugins: the Kramer Signature Series, as well as the Tapes, Tubes & Transistors Bundle.
 Is there a reason they weren’t put together to be one bundle?

 Yeah, very much.
 I started with Waves more than 7 years ago.
 The Signature Series allowed us to show-case some of my sound.
 The technology at the time was such that we got things to sound pretty decent, but then Waves came to me a few years later and said “We want to make something that sounds like the stuff you used to do in the 60s and 70s“.
-My answer was “If we’re gonna do this, we need 3 items to get my vintage sound: the PIE compressor, the Helios console and the original Apex tape machine“.
+My answer to them was, “Look, if we’re gonna do this properly, then we need three items to get my vintage sound: the PIE compressor, the Helios console and the original Apex tape machine“.
 The Helios console at Olympic has the most unique pre-amp and EQ in my opinion.
 Finding an original one wasn’t that hard, but we had to pick amongst the ones we found because they all have slightly different transformers.
-It probably took Waves 6-9 months find an original PIE limiter, but the tape was the most difficult.
+It probably took Waves six-nine months to find an original PIE compressor, but the tape was the most difficult.
 We had to find an original reel of tape from 1967, and an original tape machine.
-It took Waves around 18 months to make it sound like the original tape machine.
+Once we found all the gear, it took Waves around 18 months to make the plugin sound like the original tape machine.

-In that vein of success, should we anticipate more plugin collaborations with Waves?
+– In that vein of success, should we anticipate more plugin collaborations with Waves?

-Haha, ok.
-Can you tell me about what you have brewing for the rest of 2015?
+– Can you tell me about what you have brewing for the rest of 2015?